preservim/vim-pencil/README.markdown

 will be enabled by default and can offer many of the same benefits as soft line wrap.

-_Pencil_ will disable autoformat if you enter Insert mode from inside a code block.
+If used with popular syntax modules\*, _pencil_ will disable autoformat when you enter Insert mode from inside a code block.
 In other cases where you need to disable autoformat, you can do so with a command:

 * `AutoPencil` - enables autoformat
 * `ManualPencil` - disables autoformat